Charles H. Lundquist College of Business

 - Undergraduate academic performance: minimum overall grade point average (GPA) of 3.00; for the MActg, minimum accounting GPA of 3.00

-- Graduate Management Admission Test (GMAT) score: 550 or above for the MActg, 600 or above for the MBA
+- Graduate Management Admission Test (GMAT) score: 550 or above for the MActg, 600 or above for the MBA and MS in finance

-- Completion of essay questions included in the application package
+- Completion of essay questions included in the application

 - Work experience or demonstrated leadership ability